jasperproject/jasperproject.github.io/documentation/api/standard/index.md

     ...
 {% endhighlight %}

+Of course, as the profile is just a dictionary, it can be extended in whatever way you'd like.

 <h2 class="linked" id='finishing-steps'><a href="#finishing-steps" title="Permalink to this headline">Finishing Steps</a></h2>

-When your module is complete, you can indicate to Jasper that you'd like to include it with the following steps.

-1) Add an import for your module in `client/modules/__init__.py`
+When your module is complete, you can indicate to Jasper that you'd like to include it by adding an import for your module in `client/modules/__init__.py`.
+Jasper should then respond to the user inputs you defined as valid in `isValid(text)`.

-2) Add your module's name to `self.modules` in `client/brain.py`

-Jasper should now respond to the command you configured in `isValid(text)`.